-BY: Rogelio A. Madan, AICP Chief of Planning and Sustainability for Chairman STATE OF FLORIDA ) COUNTY OF MIAMI-DADE ) Rogelio A. Madan, Chief of Community Planning and ch, Florida, a Florida Municipal Corporation, on behalf o [NOTARIAL SEAL] Notary: Print Name: Notary Public, State of Florida My Commission Expires: Commission Number: Approved As To Form: Legal Department ( Filed with the Clerk of the Planning Boar rd on (
+BY: Rogelio A. Madan, AICP Chief of Planning and Sustainability for Chairman STATE OF FLORIDA) COUNTY OF MIAMI-DADE) The foregoing instrument was a by F Sustainability for the City of Miami Beac the corporation.
+He is personally known Rogelio A. Madan, Chief of Community Planninch, Florida, a Florida Municipal Corporation, on be ay of ng and half of [NOTARIAL SEAL] Notary: Print Name: Notary Public, State of Florida My Commission Expires: Commission Number: Approved As To Form: Legal Department ( Filed with the Clerk of the Planning Board d on ()